How to Catch up on Nanny Taxes in 8 Steps

 catch-up-back-nanny-taxes

-Whether you put off nanny taxes until now or are just realizing you have a household employment tax obligation, now is the time to catch up on your nanny taxes.
-While it is much easier to track nanny tax withholdings with each pay period, you can “catch up” at the end of the year.
+Whether you put off nanny taxes until now or realize you have a household employment tax obligation, now is the time to catch up on your nanny taxes.
+While tracking nanny tax withholdings with each pay period is much easier, you can “catch up” at the end of the year.
 It will take a little more time and effort on your part.
-Here’s how to catch up on your nanny taxes as you prepare your 2023 taxes.
+Here’s how to catch up on your nanny taxes as you prepare your 2024 taxes.

-Whether you put off nanny taxes until now or are just realizing you have a household employment tax obligation, now is the time to catch up on your nanny taxes.
-You will need to have your nanny taxes ready before you file your personal tax return and some year-end forms are due by January 31, 2024.
+Whether you put off nanny taxes until now or realize you have a household employment tax obligation, now is the time to catch up on your nanny taxes.
+You must have your nanny taxes ready before filing your personal tax return; some year-end forms are due by January 31, 2025.

-While it is much easier to track nanny tax withholdings with each pay period, you can “catch up” at the end of the year.
+While tracking nanny tax withholdings with each pay period is much easier, you can “catch up” at the end of the year.
 It will take a little more time and effort on your part.
-Here’s how to catch up on your nanny taxes as you prepare your 2023 taxes (filing by April 15, 2024).
+Here’s how to catch up on your nanny taxes as you prepare your 2024 taxes (filing by April 15, 2025).

 1. Verify if you have a household employee